MTD2A/MTD2A/examples/README.md

 ### stoplight_sound.ino
 Stop light and sound message: The train brakes and temporarily stops at a red light.

+### fade_in_out_LED.ino (under development)
+Show differense in fading an LED: 1) uneven: lineary PWM curve 2) even: mathematical power formula PWM curve.

 ### switch_direction.ino (under development)
-Automatic switch to the direction the train is coming from (to avoid derailment if the switch direction is wrong) Standard LGB switch (turnout) with position switches for feedback is used
+Automatic switch to the direction the train is coming from (to avoid derailment if the switch direction is wrong).
+Using standard LGB switch (turnout) with position switches for feedback.

 ### railway_crossing.ino (under development)
+Activate red warning light, start bell, lower barriers.
+Wait for the train to pass and do everything in reverse order.

+### pendulum_relay.ino (under development)
+Automatic pendulum operation on model railway system using relays.
+When the train reaches its holding area, it is sent back in the opposite direction after the set waiting time.

-### pendulum_operation.ino (under development)
+### pendulum_H-bridge.ino (under development)
+Automatic pendulum operation on model railway system using PWM controlled analog DC motor H-bridge driver.
+When the train reaches its holding area, it is sent back in the opposite direction after the set waiting time.

 <br/>